 3. Do you have hotel loyalty status?
 If you have mid-tier or elite status with Hilton, Marriott, Hyatt, or IHG, the free night certificates, rate discounts, and upgrade potential can dramatically shift the value calculation toward hotels.

 Whichever option you book, the price isn't fixed the moment you confirm.
 Hotel rates frequently drop after booking — especially when you book with free cancellation, which lets you rebook penalty-free.
-Rate Ranger monitors your reservation automatically and alerts you if a better price appears, so you can rebook and pocket the savings without watching prices manually.
+Rate Ranger can track your hotel price after booking and alert you if a better rate appears, so you can rebook and pocket the savings without watching prices manually.
 You can also use dedicated hotel price tracking tools to compare rates across OTAs before you book.

 Frequently Asked Questions